-Independent living technology is included for participants age 16 and older.
-The purpose of independent living technology is to assist participants in obtaining and or maintaining their independence and safety within their home and community and decrease their need for assistance from others.
-Independent living technology involves the use of remote monitoring services and/or equipment in conjunction with additional technological support and services.
-Examples of equipment and services covered as independent living technology include: medication dispensers, door sensors, window sensors, stove sensors, water sensors, pressure pads, GPS Tracking Watches, panic pendants and the remote monitoring equipment necessary to operate the independent living technology.
-This service includes the costs for delivery, installation, adjustments, monthly testing, monitoring, maintenance and repairs to the independent living technology equipment.
+Remote Supports is included for participants age 16 & older during periods of time that direct services are not required.
+Remote supports involves the use of technology that uses two-way real time communication in the participant's home or community that allows someone from an agency who is offsite to monitor & respond to the participant's safety needs.
+Interaction with a professional occurs as needed as part of remote supports but is not the main function of the service.
+The purpose of remote supports is to assist participants in obtaining & or maintaining their independence & safety within their home & community & decrease their need for assistance from others.
+Examples of technology include: medication dispensers, door sensors, window sensors, stove sensors, water sensors, pressure pads, GPS Tracking Watches, panic pendants.
+Remote supports also includes the equipment necessary to operate the technology & the costs for delivery, installation, adjustments, monthly testing, monitoring, maintenance & repairs to the technology equipment.

-Independent living technology is fully integrated into the participant's overall system of support.
-Prior to purchasing and installing remote monitoring equipment the independent living technology provider is responsible for the completion of the following:
+Remote Supports are fully integrated into the participant's overall system of support.
+Prior to the purchase & installation of the equipment, the service plan team, in conjunction with the potential remote supports provider are responsible for the completion of:

-- An evaluation plan that, at a minimum, includes: the need(s) of the participant that will be met by the technology; how the technology will ensure the participant's health, welfare and independence; the training needed to successfully utilize the technology and the back-up plan that will be implemented should there be a problem with the technology. - A cost benefit analysis for all options.
-If the participant is receiving waiver services prior to receiving independent living technology, the cost benefit analysis must show how the technology will substitute for at least an equivalent amount of waiver services within 60 calendar days after installation, training and full use by the participant has begun.
-If the participant is not receiving waiver services prior to receiving independent living technology, the cost benefit analysis must show how the technology is more cost effective than waiver services. - An outcome monitoring plan that outlines the outcomes the participant is to achieve by using independent living technology, how the outcomes will be measured and the frequency that the monitoring will be completed which must be at least quarterly and more frequently if needed. - Informing the participant, and anyone identified by the participant, of what impact the independent living technology will have on the participant's privacy.
-This information must be provided to the participant in a form of communication reasonably calculated to be understood by the individual.
-After this has been completed, the independent living technology provider must then obtain either the participant's consent in writing or the written consent of a legally responsible party for the participant.
-This process must be completed prior to the utilization of independent living technology and any time there is a change to the independent living devices or services.
+- An evaluation plan that, at a minimum, includes the needs of the participant that will be met by the remote supports, how the remote supports will ensure the participant's health, welfare & independence, the training needed to successfully utilize the technology, & the back-up plan that will be implemented if there's a problem with the remote supports. - A cost benefit analysis for all options.
+If the participant is receiving waiver services prior to receiving remote supports, the cost benefit analysis must show how remote supports will substitute for at least an equivalent amount of waiver services within 60 calendar days after installation, training & full use by the participant has begun.
+If the participant is not receiving waiver services prior to receiving remote supports, the cost benefit analysis must show how remote supports is more cost effective than waiver services. - An outcome monitoring plan that outlines the outcomes the participant is to achieve by using remote supports, how the outcomes will be measured, & the frequency that the monitoring will be completed which must be at least quarterly & more frequently if needed. - Informing the participant, the service plan team & anyone identified by the participant of what impact the remote supports will have on the participant's privacy.
+This includes information about whether the participant can turn off the remote supports device or equipment if they choose to do so and what will happen if they turn off the remote supports device or equipment.
+This information must be provided in a form of communication that is understood by the participant.